CICE-Consortium/Icepack/doc/source/icepack_3_user_guide.rst

 all tests will be created, built, and submitted automatically under a directory called [suite_name].[testid]::

-  ./icepack.create.case -ts base_suite -m wolf -testid myid
+  ./icepack.create.case -ts base_suite -m wolf -testid myid -a P00000

 Like an individual test, the ``-testid`` option must be specified and can be any string.
 Once the tests are complete, results can be checked by running the